Buġibba

 Buġibba (English pronunciation: /bu:'dʒɪbə/) is a zone within St. Paul's Bay in the Northern Region, Malta.
-It is situated adjacent to Qawra, and it is a popular tourist resort, containing numerous hotels, restaurants, pubs, archit clubs, and a casino.
+Situated adjacent to Qawra, it is a popular tourist resort, containing numerous hotels, restaurants, pubs, archit clubs, and a casino.

 History

 During the Tarxien phase of Maltese prehistory, a small temple was built in what is now Buġibba.
-The temple was excavated between the 1920s and 1950s, and it is now located in the grounds of a hotel.
+The temple was excavated between the 1920s and 1950s, and is now located in the grounds of a hotel.

-In around 1715, the Order of St. John built Buġibba Battery as part of a series of fortifications defending Malta's coastline.
+Around 1715, the Order of St. John built Buġibba Battery as part of a series of fortifications defending Malta's coastline.
 Today, only remains of its foundations and ditch have survived.

 In the 1960s, Buġibba began to see rapid development, and it is now a popular tourist resort.
 It is especially popular among students who go to Malta to learn English.
-The town's main highlight is the town's square, which is located along the promenade.
+The town's main highlight is its square, which is located along the promenade.
 The area is full of nightclubs, bars and restaurants.

+Ferry Services

+In July 2025, a new ferry terminal and breakwater were inaugurated in Buġibba to support the planned fast ferry route linking Sliema, Buġibba, and Mġarr.
+The service is expected to launch by late August 2025, and travel between Buġibba and Sliema will be free for Tal-Linja card holders, while trips to Gozo will require a fare.